AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Enables or disables alignment of items on the grid.

 :menuselection:`Detect Aliases`
   Enables or disables the automatic detection of shared data structures.
-Each time you display an item or dereference a pointer, all the items already displayed on the canvas are considered and their addresses are compared with the address of the new item to display.
-If they match, (for example if you tried to dereference a pointer to an object already displayed) instead of creating a new item a link will be displayed.
+  Each time you display an item or dereference a pointer, the address of all items already displayed on the canvas are compared with the address of a new item to display.
+If they match (for example, if you tried to dereference a pointer to an object already displayed), GPS will display a link instead of creating a new item.

 :menuselection:`Zoom in`
-  Redisplays the items in the data window with a bigger font
+  Redisplays the items in the data window with a bigger font.

 :menuselection:`Zoom out`
   Displays the items in the data window with smaller fonts and pixmaps.
-This can be used when you have several items in the window and you can't see all of them at the same time (for instance if you are displaying a tree and want to clearly see its structure).
+This can be used when you have several items in the window and you can't see all of them at the same time (for example, a tree whose structure you want to see clearly).

 :menuselection:`Zoom`
   Allows you to choose the zoom level directly from a menu.

 :menuselection:`Clear`
-  When this item is selected, all the boxes currently displayed are removed.
+  All the boxes currently displayed are removed.

 Manipulating items